gavr1988/Superstore-data-analysis/README.md

 This project uses Python to clean, explore and visualise a Superstore's Sales dataset.

-The aim of the project is to prepare the dataset for further analysis by checking data quality, transforming key columns, creating new calculated fields, exploring numerical patterns using NumPy, and visualising important findings using Matplotlib.
+The aim of the project is to prepare the dataset for further analysis by checking data quality, transforming key columns, creating new calculated fields, exploring patterns using NumPy, and visualising findings using Matplotlib.

 The cleaned dataset is exported as a new CSV file called:
 Superstore-data-cleaned.csv